 The oil and gas midstream business is a primary focus at Bracewell.
-We are unique in our depth and breadth of experience in all aspects of the midstream sector.
+In 2018 alone, our lawyers represented clients in 10 of the 16 announced long-haul Permian to Gulf Coast pipelines.
+We are unique in our depth and breadth of experience in all aspects of the midstream sector. .
 As a result, we are able to efficiently provide comprehensive legal advice to midstream businesses and investors.
 Our large midstream team includes practitioners with experience in the U.S. and across the globe in the development, regulation, ownership, operation, acquisition and disposition of gas and liquids pipelines, gathering systems, storage and processing facilities, terminals, and LNG facilities.
 We cover the complete midstream life-cycle, from project development, permitting, financing and construction through operations, sales and purchases of midstream assets and companies, and ultimately through the abandonment and satisfaction of the related regulatory requirements.
 Our experience includes environmental permitting, compliance and incident management and defense; precedent agreements and other storage, processing, gathering and throughput agreements; tariffs and ongoing regulatory compliance; antitrust analysis and compliance; and government relations to influence policy and facilitate regulatory approvals.
 In addition, in the U.S., we routinely support clients before Congress, FERC, PHMSA, EPA, OSHA and other federal and state regulatory agencies.

 Bracewell is among the leading law firms in standardized and structured transactions involving physical and financial power, oil, gas and other commodities.
 We bring a unique perspective with several lawyers on our team who have had in-house experience working for commodity trading businesses as well as experience with federal energy commodity regulators.
 Our lawyers are intimately familiar with agreements promulgated by the International Swaps and Derivatives Association and the North American Energy Standards Board and have significant experience with structured commodity transactions, acquisitions and divestitures involving trading portfolios and compliance with related regulations.

 Private equity investing, including both debt and equity, is a core component of our transactions business.
 Our private equity experience has a particular focus in oil and gas, power and infrastructure investments, but also includes a wide variety of other industries.
-We handle all types of transactions on behalf of private equity clients, including equity and debt investments, joint ventures, distressed investments and exit transactions.
+We handle all types of transactions on behalf of private equity clients, including fund development, joint ventures, distressed investments and exit transactions.
 Our team includes lawyers with significant experience advising private equity clients on fund formation, tax, and regulatory matters.

 Bracewell has experience in all aspects of downstream oil and gas operations, including refining, manufacturing, marketing, and distribution businesses.
 We act for some of the largest refining and petrochemical companies in the world, as well as financial institutions and other lenders to the industry.
 Our lawyers represent clients in connection acquisitions and disposals, project and portfolio financing, operational arrangements (including feedstock and offtake contracts), environmental and compliance issues, permitting and other regulatory matters, intellectual property issues, and defending and prosecuting litigation.